VV123/AI4Hydro/data/uni/README.md

 ## Files and Field Descriptions

-- Node file
+- Node features
-  - `id`
-  - `coordinate`
+  - `Length (ft)` The length of the sewer pipe between two manholes (unit: ft).
+  - `Roughness` The roughness of the pipe materials (unitless).
+Larger roughness results in more friction loss.
-  - `Invert` is the inner bottom of the pipe (or manhole)
+  - `Geom1(ft)` The diameter of the pipe (unit: ft).
+All pipes have circular sections.
-  - `Flow depth` is measured from the elevation of the invert.
+  - `Slope (ft/ft)` The slope of the pipe (unitless), i.e., the elevation difference between the two ends of the pipe divided by the length of the pipe.
+  - `Max. |Flow| (cfs)` The maximum rate of the pipe flow during the simulation (unit: ft3/s).
+  - `Max. |Velocity| (ft/s)` The maximum (point) velocity of the pipe flow during the simulation (unit: ft/s).
+  - `Max/Full Flow` The ratio of the maximum simulated flow rate to the full flow capacity (in terms of flow rate) of the pipe (unitless).
+  - `Max/Full Depth` The ratio of the maximum simulated flow depth to the full flow capacity (in terms of flow depth) of the pipe (unitless).
+  - `GISLENGTH (m)` The length of the sewer pipe between two manholes (unit: m).hl{(You may ingore this one.)

-- Edge file
+- Edge features
   - `Invert Elev. (ft)`The elevation of the bottom of the manhole, measured from a defined datum (unit: ft).
   - `Rim Elev. (ft)`  The elevation of the top of the manhole (typically at or slightly above the ground surface, measured from a defined datum (unit: ft).
   - `Depth (ft)` The depth of the bottom of the manhole, measured from the ground surface (unit: ft).
   - `Avg.
 Depth (ft)`  The average water depth in the manhole during the simulation (unit: ft).

-     Max.
-Depth (ft)& Float & 0.03 - 0.26 & The maximum water depth in the manhole during the simulation (unit: ft).\\
+  - `Max.
+Depth (ft)`  The maximum water depth in the manhole during the simulation (unit: ft).

-     Max.
-HGL (ft)& Integer/Float & -5.28 - 1.91 & The maximum elevation of the hydraulic grade line (HGL) in the manhole during the simulation (unit: ft).
-HGL is the sum of the position head and the pressure head and describes the total energy of the fluid. \\
+  - `Max.
+HGL (ft)` The maximum elevation of the hydraulic grade line (HGL) in the manhole during the simulation (unit: ft).
+HGL is the sum of the position head and the pressure head and describes the total energy of the fluid.

-     Rep. Max.
-Depth (ft)& Float & 0.03 - 0.26 & Representative values of the maximum water depth during the simulation (unit: ft).\\
+  - `Rep. Max.
+Depth (ft)` Representative values of the maximum water depth during the simulation (unit: ft).

-     Max.
+  - `Max.
 Lat.
-Inflow (cfs)& Integer/Float & 0 - 0.01  & The maximum rate of lateral inflows (runoff, groundwater flow, dry weather flow, etc.) during the simulation (unit: ft3/s). \\
+Inflow (cfs)` The maximum rate of lateral inflows (runoff, groundwater flow, dry weather flow, etc.) during the simulation (unit: ft3/s).

-     Max.
-Total Inflow (cfs)& Integer/Float & 0 - 0.13 & The maximum rate of all inflows during the simulation (unit: ft3/s). \\
+  - `Max.
+Total Inflow (cfs)` The maximum rate of all inflows during the simulation (unit: ft3/s).

-     Total Lat.
-Inflow (MG)& Float & 0.001 - 0.007 & The volume of lateral inflows (runoff, groundwater flow, dry weather flow, etc.) during the simulation (unit: million gallon). \\
+  - `Total Lat.
+Inflow (MG)` The volume of lateral inflows (runoff, groundwater flow, dry weather flow, etc.) during the simulation (unit: million gallon).

-     Total inflow (MG)& Float & 0.001 - 0.106 & The volume of all inflows during the simulation (unit: million gallon)\\
+  - `Total inflow (MG)` The volume of all inflows during the simulation (unit: million gallon).

-     Min.
-Freeboard (ft)& Integer/Float & 6.58 - 20.28 & The minimum freeboard depth (unit: ft), i.e., the different between the rim elevation and the maximum HGL.\\
+  - `Min.
+Freeboard (ft)` The minimum freeboard depth (unit: ft), i.e., the different between the rim elevation and the maximum HGL.